TTI17/Lizard_Bot/README.md

-# 🤖Telegram bot administrator for groups.
+# 🦎 Lizard Telegram Bot.
 The bot has several commands for both administrators and users without rights.

 # Descriptions